ERP Insights

 ERP modules particularly beneficial to manufacturing include:

-- Supply chain management –Tracking materials from suppliers through production to customer delivery
+• Supply chain management (SCM) for tracking materials from suppliers through production to customer delivery

-- Inventory management – Managing inventory levels, locations, and movements with barcode/RFID capabilities
+• Inventory management for managing inventory levels, locations, and movements with barcode/RFID capabilities

-- Shop floor control – Monitoring production progress and machine utilization
+• Shop floor control monitors production progress and machine utilization

-- Quality management – Enforcing quality procedures and tracking non-conformance issues
+• Quality Control enforces quality procedures and tracking non-conformance issues

-- Production planning – Creating and adjusting production schedules based on demand and production capacity
+• Production planning creates and adjusts production schedules based on demand and production capacity

-- Workforce management – Scheduling labor, tracking time and attendance, and ensuring staffing aligns with production needs
+• Workforce management for scheduling labor, tracking time and attendance, and ensuring staffing aligns with production needs

-- Financial management – Tracking manufacturing costs, profitability, and cash flow by product, line, or plant
+• Financial management for Tracking manufacturing costs, profitability, and cash flow by product, line, or plant

-- CRM – Connecting customer requirements directly to production specifications
+• CRM Connects customer requirements directly to production specifications

-- HR – Managing workforce scheduling, skills, and training requirements
+• HR manages workforce scheduling, skills, and training requirements

-ERP’s value lies in how these modules work together: When inventory updates in real time, scheduling adapts.
-When a quality issue is flagged, traceability helps identify the source.
+ERP’s value lies in how these modules work together, such as when inventory updates in real time and scheduling adapts.
+Or when a quality issue is flagged and traceability helps identify the source.

-How to Select the Right Manufacturing ERP System
+How to Select the Right ERP System for Your Manufacturing Business

-Choosing an ERP system is one of the most significant technology investments a manufacturer will make.
+Choosing an ERP system is one of the most significant technology investments a business owner will make.
 The right choice can drive efficiency for years, while the wrong choice can drain resources and create obstacles to growth.

 Main factors to consider during selection: